-Ria Pacquée (°1954) had her international breakthrough in the 1980s with her performance series featuring characters she created - 'Madame' and 'It'.
-Infiltrating reality by means of these two personae, she carried out an artistic investigation of the thin dividing line between the fictional and the actual.
-In more recent work she has tended to concentrate on photographic and video productions, in which the experiences gained as a performance artist still play an important role.
+Ria Pacquée (b.
+1954) had her international breakthrough in the 1980s with a performance series featuring the self-conceived characters Madame and It.
+By infiltrating reality as these two personae, she carried out an artistic investigation on the thin line between fiction and documentary.
+In more recent work she focuses on photographic and video productions, but her experiences as a performance artist still play an important role in the process.

-As a spectator (photographs and videos) of public life and as a participant (performances), Pacquée tries to find answers to the most elementary questions of existence.
-In this respect the street is her arena of study.
-She sees the street as a living setting, in which she moves discreetly ('street rambling'), recording events from a particular viewpoint with a camera.
-Her interest in rituals and the metaphysics of religious experience, anonymity, city wandering and collecting of concomitant sounds and images - recreation and appropriation of reality by extracting details from their everyday context are also important themes in her work.
-Much is left to chance.
+As a spectator of public life in her photographs and videos and as a participant in the performances, ‘the street’ is Ria Pacquée’s area of study – the living setting where she ‘rambles’ and discreetly records events from her particular point of view.
+An interest in rituals, the ‘non-sense’ of religions, anonymous city wandering and the collecting of its accompanying sounds and images — a recreation and appropriation of reality by extracting details from their everyday context — are recurring themes in her work.
+But much is left to chance as well.